scala-native/improvement-proposals/proposals/inline-classes.md

 Primitive classes such as `Int`, `Double` or `Boolean` all count as inline classes.

 Inline classes must directly or indirectly extend `AnyVal`.
 If no explicit class parent is listed in an inline class definition, `AnyVal` is assumed.
 In a sense,  inline classes can be understood as version 2 of Scala's value classes.
 They drop several of the restrictions of value classes, in particular, they can have more than one field.
 On the other hand, they introduce the new restriction that inline classes cannot be parameterized.
-Parameterized value classes are generally allowed but introduce a number of technical restrictions that makes the feature less usable than one might expect.
+Parameterized value classes are currently allowed but they are constrained by a number of technical restrictions that makes the feature less usable than one might expect.

 ## Representation of Inline Classes